EtorixDev/questify/README.md

     - Ignored Quest Profile
         - Share ignored quests between accounts on a single client or keep them separate.
         - Ignore Quests by opening their context menu and selecting `Mark as Ignored`.
+    - Remember Sort Choice
+        - Don't reset to the default sorting option each time you visit the Quests page.
+    - Remember Filter Choice
+        - Don't reset to the default filter options each time you visit the Quests page.